Do I Need Studio Monitor Stands For Speakers When Mixing Audio In Film And Video Production?

 • Stabilizers

 The overall appearance may also influence your buying decision.
-Monitor stands come in a variety of styles, including wood podium-style stands.
+Monitor stands come in various styles, including wood podium-style stands.

 Size and Height

 The first consideration is the size of the upper plate.
-The studio monitor sits on the upper plate.
-If the plate is too narrow, the speaker may not securely rest on the stand.
+The studio monitor sits on this plate.
+If it is too narrow, the speaker may not securely rest on the stand.

 If you anticipate upgrading your studio monitors, you may also want to find a stand with an adjustable upper plate.
 Some upper plates can extend to accommodate wider speakers, allowing you to continue using the same stand.